Population trapping in a pair of periodically driven Rydberg atoms: Setup, Model, and Techniques

 Further, to characterize the behavior of Rydberg excitation dynamics we define the inverse participation ratio (IPR),

-where $p_k=|\langle\phi_k|I\rangle|^2$, is the projection of the initial state $|I\rangle$ on the Floquet state $|\phi_k\rangle$ and $N$ is the number of atoms.
-If the initial state coincides with one of the Floquet states, IPR vanishes.
-Since, the Floquet state doesn't evolve in time, $\Pi_N^{|I\rangle}=0$ may indicate the dynamical stabilization of the state $|I\rangle$.
-In that spirit, a smaller value of $\Pi_N^{|I\rangle}$ indicates a slower transition rate from the state $|I\rangle$ to other states.
+where $p_k=|\langle\phi_k(0)|I\rangle|^2$, is the projection of the initial state $|I\rangle$ on the Floquet mode $|\phi_k(0)\rangle$ for $N$ atoms.
+If the initial state coincides with one of the Floquet modes, IPR vanishes.
+Since, the population in Floquet mode doesn't vary in time, $\Pi_N^{|I\rangle}=0$ may indicate the population trapping or dynamical stabilization of the state $|I\rangle$.
+In the same spirit, a smaller value of $\Pi_N^{|I\rangle}$ indicates a slower transition rate from the state $|I\rangle$ to other states.